-The Howard Payne University teacher education program is fully accredited by the Texas Education Agency.
-For the 2013-2014 academic year, Howard Payne students who completed the teacher education program posted a summary pass rate of 93 percent.
+The Howard Payne University education preparation program is fully accredited by the Texas Education Agency.
+For the 2016-2017 academic year, Howard Payne students who completed the education preparation program posted a summary pass rate of approximately 90 percent.

 State Proficiency Examinations